SamirShef/Kairo/README.md

 ### Troubleshooting
 - LLVM not found: pass the correct `-DLLVM_DIR=...` to CMake (see step 3).
 On Arch it is usually `/usr/lib/cmake/llvm`; on Ubuntu it can be `/usr/lib/llvm-20/lib/cmake/llvm`.
 - Linker issues: ensure `clang` is installed and in PATH.
-You can override the linker used by the compiler with `STC_LINKER=clang`.
+You can override the linker used by the compiler with `KRC_LINKER=clang`.
 - PATH not updated: after editing `~/.zshrc`, run `source ~/.zshrc` or restart the shell.

 ## Installation (Windows)